7 Takeaways From President Trump's State Of The Union Address

 1. Trump did not acknowledge the new political reality in Washington

-Each of the past three presidents had lost the House at some point during their presidency.
+Each of the past four presidents, including Trump, had lost the House at some point during their presidency.
 And every one of them that came before Trump — Bill Clinton in 1995, George W. Bush in 2007 and Barack Obama in 2011 — nodded to that change.

 Not Trump.
 Instead, he barreled ahead with pitching his agenda.